torecan/image-splitter/README.md

-# image-splitter
+# Image-splitter

-Image splitter for SV
+// Image splitter for SV

+This small code block is developed to split images and designed for specific resolution of Samsung screens.